cern-eos/eos/doc/clicommands/question.rst

 .. code-block:: text

-   ? : synonym for `help'
+  ? :                    Synonym for `help'